 Most snakes [in particular, Red Bellies and Copperheads] will posture their bodies so that they will appear to look larger; other species may play dead.
-Eastern Brown snakes are inherently more aggressive and will likely try to defend themselves by moving very quickly to strike.
-Therefore, it’s vital that you stand very still for up to a minute, then slowly back away.
+Eastern Brown snakes are inherently more aggressive and will likely try to defend themselves by moving quickly to strike.
+Therefore, you must stand very still for up to a minute, then slowly back away.

-Despite the fear surrounding deadly snakes and lizards, our reptiles play an important part in the Southern Highlands’ eco-system and are protected in NSW by the Biodiversity Conservation Act 2016.
+Despite the fear surrounding deadly snakes and lizards, our reptiles play an essential part in the Southern Highlands’ ecosystem and are protected in NSW by the Biodiversity Conservation Act 2016.

 Call our 24/7 hotline or Emergency if you find an injured snake.
 Do not ever try to catch, kill or identify the snake up close; remember that the likelihood of you being bitten is rare.

 The Southern Highlands region is home to over 260 species of native birds, many of which reside along the Wingecarribee’s wetlands, in the escarpments surrounding Fitzroy Falls, the woodlands and rainforests of Morton National Park and in the dense eucalyptus trees of Cecil Hoskins Nature Reserve.
 Of the numbers presented, 124 are now classified as threatened species — almost half our bird population.

 If you find an orphaned, injured bird or sick bird, wrap it gently in a towel and place it in a secure and ventilated box away from any noise, direct light and potential harm from young children and pets.
 If you are looking after a young chick or duckling, place a clean feather duster inside the box for comfort.
 Never attempt to feed it, and call us immediately on 0418 427214.